FireChickenProductivity/Viper/README.md

 The display code for the direction line was heavily based on the knausj_talon configuration.
 Proper credit and a copy of the knausj_talon license is available in the direction_display.py file.

 Thank you to GitHub user whatIV for contributing to this project.

+## Known Issues
+The menu sometimes reopens after a hiss and keeps cycling through menu items untill you hiss again.
+The code currently response to changes and whether you are hissing or not, so the end of the next hiss usually has the same problem.
+If you have popping enabled for controlling the direction change process, you can get it out of that state by selecting that menu item and then using a pop to end to the direction change.
+If other people want to use this project and find that issue annoying, I could try to address it.